TimGuite/timguite.github.io/_posts/2020-01-12-project-idead.md

 This is used for describing the output of functions within Haskell's type system.

 Python does not have a strong type system like Haskell.
-However, I recently found out avout the [singledispatch](https://docs.python.org/3/library/functools.html#functools.singledispatch) decorator, which allows function overloading based on type!
+However, I recently found out about the [singledispatch](https://docs.python.org/3/library/functools.html#functools.singledispatch) decorator, which allows function overloading based on type!

 To find out more and develop my understading of Python, Haskell and types, I think it would be really cool to implement an approximation of Data.Maybe in Python.